-During the maintenance period, sufficient personal and equipment shall be allocated to perform maintenance of all planted areas.
+During the maintenance period, sufficient personnel and equipment shall be allocated to perform maintenance of all planted areas.
 Maintenance of the restoration site(s) shall occur for 5 years (10 years for oak and walnut restoration sites) following plant installation (sections 2.5.1 and 2.5.2).
 Maintenance visits shall be conducted a minimum of once monthly during the first year after installation and quarterly thereafter.
-The need for additional maintenance visits shall be determined by OCTA and the Wildlife Agencies depending on site conditions.
+The need for additional maintenance visits shall be determined by OCTA and the Wildlife Agencies, and the regulatory agencies depending on site conditions.